bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 # Design Considerations

 ## Functional Segregation
 When designing a red team infrastructure that needs to stand up to an active response or last for a long-term engagement (weeks, months, years), it’s important to segregate each asset based on function.
 This provides resilience and agility against the Blue Team when campaign assets start getting detected.
-For example, if an assessment’s phishing email is identified, the Red Team would only need to create a new SMTP server and payload hosting server, rather than a whole teamserver setup.
+For example, if an assessment’s phishing email is identified, the Red Team would only need to create a new SMTP server and payload hosting server, rather than a whole team server setup.

 Consider segregating these functions on different assets:
 * Phishing SMTP